(This event is hosted by GWSCPA, IIA DC, and GRF CPAs & Advisors)

 3.5 CPE credits are available for this event.

 When it comes to risk management, accounting leaders know that it’s critical to stay one step ahead of the rest.
 That’s why GRF CPAs & Advisors (GRF) has teamed up with The Greater Washington Society of CPAs (GWSCPA) and the Institute of Internal Auditors (IIA) to bring you The DC Top Risks Summit.
-This half-day, in-person conference will bring together top DC-area leaders to discuss the current state of risk, and what’s coming next for the industry.
+This virtual conference will bring together top DC-area leaders to discuss the current state of risk, and what’s coming next for the industry.

 Who should attend?

 C-suite executives, accounting and finance professionals, general counsels, chief auditors and chief risk officers, internal and external auditors, IT professionals, members of boards of directors, and other risk management professionals who can benefit from the presentations and dialogue.

 |IIA and GWSCPA Washington, DC Top Risks Summit

 |Opening Keynote: The Current State of Risk

 Presenter: Mark Beasley, Director of Enterprise Risk Management Initiative at NC State